johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 # Arduino Nano LCC Journey

-## ESP32 Nodes being added 5 Jan 2025
+## ESP32 Nodes being added 7 Jan 2025

-I have decided to swap over to the ESP32 for improved modules, I am currently making the sketch work on the new MCU.
-These will be found in the example/ ESP32 folder of the repository.
+In 2025 with a better understanding of LCC and being keen to use the Can bus as well as making standalone modules, I realised the need to swap over to the ESP32 to be able to achieve more capable modules.
+The ESP32 has built in Can and only needs a separate transceiver module, which cuts down on the number of GPIO's required for the Can bus side of things.
+I will be reworking all the current sketches to make sure they work with the ESP32.

 ### Bug Highlighted 12 December 2024.